Stellar Spectroscopy Using Diffraction Grating, CMOS Monochrome Sensor and Reflecting Telescopes: Introduction

 \section{Introduction}

-Since the 19th century, stellar spectroscopy has revolutionized our understanding of astrophysics, beginning with Fraunhofer’s discovery of dark absorption lines in the solar spectrum \citep{fraunhofer1814, Kirchoff1860FL, Kirchoff1860Sun}.
+Since the 19th century, stellar spectroscopy has revolutionized our understanding of astrophysics, beginning with Fraunhofer's discovery of dark absorption lines in the solar spectrum \citep{fraunhofer1814, Kirchoff1860FL, Kirchoff1860Sun}.
 By the early 20th century, Annie Jump Cannon's Harvard classification and Cecilia Payne's work on stellar atmospheres established spectroscopy as the foundation of stellar astrophysics, linking spectral signatures to temperature, chemical composition, and stellar evolution \citep{1925Payne, maury1897spectra}.

 Today, high-resolution spectroscopy remains a cornerstone of observational astrophysics, enabling precise measurements of stellar abundances, radial velocities, and the detection of exoplanetary atmospheres \citep{2005DavidG, 2005Martin}.
-Recent usage of HIRES on the Keck I Telescope, employs a cross-dispersed echelle-grating spectrograph, achieving spectral resolutions between 25000 to 85000 across a wavelength range of 0.3 to 1.0 microns \citep{HIRES}.
+Recent application of HIRES (High Resolution Echelle Spectrometer) on the Keck I Telescope, employs a cross-dispersed echelle-grating spectrograph, achieving spectral resolutions between 25000 to 85000 across a wavelength range of 0.3 to 1.0 microns \citep{HIRES}.
 This high resolution allows for precise measurements of stellar parameters and has been instrumental in various astrophysical studies.
-Inspired by these sophisticated instruments, our project aims to construct a compact, low-cost diffraction-grating spectrometer integrated with a reflecting telescope and a CMOS sensor.
+Inspired by these sophisticated instruments, our project aims to construct a compact diffraction-grating spectrometer integrated with a reflecting telescope and a CMOS (Complementary Metal-Oxide-Semiconductor) sensor.